cloudfoundry/docs-cloudfoundry-concepts/stacks.html.md

 A stack is a prebuilt root filesystem (rootfs) which works in tandem with a buildpack and is used to support running applications.

-<p class="note"><strong>Note</strong>:You must ensure compatibility for buildpacks on the stacks they are running against.</p>
+<p class="note"><strong>Note</strong>: You must ensure compatibility for buildpacks on the stacks they are running against.</p>

 ##Building Stacks

-DEAs can support multiple stacks.The scripts for building the available Cloud Foundry stacks (and later for building other stacks) reside in the [stacks](http://github.com/cloudfoundry/stacks) project.
+DEAs can support multiple stacks.
+The scripts for building the available Cloud Foundry stacks (and later for building other stacks) reside in the [stacks](http://github.com/cloudfoundry/stacks) project.

 ##Available Stacks

 ###The cflinuxfs2 Stack

-The cflinuxfs2 stack is derived from Ubuntu Trusty 14.04, and will be the new default stack for newly pushed applications.
+The cflinuxfs2 stack is derived from Ubuntu Trusty 14.04.

 ###The lucid64 stack